xaxxon/v8toolkit/README.md

 (following the instructions here: https://github.com/v8/v8/wiki/Using%20Git)

-Next, run `fetch v8`.  fetch is another tool in depot-tools.
-This will put the source for V8 in a directory called v8.
+Next, run `fetch v8`.
+This will put the source for V8 in a directory called v8.  (`fetch` is in the depot-tools you created in the step above)

 For OS X, you need to tell V8 to build with libc++ (instead of libstdc++).
 To do this, set the following environment variables.
 They can either be set on the command line or put in your `~/.bash_profile`.
 If you put them in your `.bash_profile`, you must either start a new